 WHAT IS BREAST REDUCTION?

-Breast reduction is a surgical procedure designed to reduce overly large breasts by removing excess skin and breast tissue.
+Breast reduction, or reduction mammoplasty, is a surgical procedure that reduces breast size by removing excess breast tissue and skin.

 Reasons for a breast reduction